aaronczichon/canada-website-2024/README.md

 In the unlikely event that you want to contribute, feel free to create a Pull Request.
 I only ask you to sign your commits please.
 If you need help with that, let me know.

+## Language

+As this website is intend for our friends which are all German speaking the content is in German.
+So if you use it for your own content you may want to remove all the German texts and so own.

 ## Credits
 (Image generated with DALL-E 3 using the prompt: `canada website and blog with a bear`)